-[39] The lowermost EECO interval between the J event and a 13C high of 1.48‰ at Branch Stream or 1.39‰ at 252 m at Mead Stream span 53 and 46 m, respectively.
+[38] The lowermost EECO interval between the J CIE and a 13C high of 1.48‰ at Branch Stream or 1.39‰ at 252 m at Mead Stream span 53 and 46 m, respectively.
 Averaged compacted sedimentation rate through this interval is 4.8 cm/kyr at Branch Stream or 4.2 cm/kyr at Mead Stream, a contrast to much lower linear sedimentation rates for the EECO at open ocean Sites 1262 and 577 of 0.9 and 0.4 cm/kyr, respectively.
-In addition, these rates are more than double the interval leading up to EECO, which include the also expanded PETM, the H, and I lithologies at Mead Stream (1.8 cm/kyr).
+In addition, these rates are more than double that of the interval leading up to EECO, which include the also expanded PETM, the H, and I lithologies at Mead Stream (1.8 cm/kyr).
 This comparison could not be properly ascertained at Branch Stream since the measured section did not include the interval leading up to the EECO.
 Overall, Clarence Valley lithological sequences appear to be greatly expanded for lowermost EECO, particularly at the more proximal Branch Stream.

-[40] Similar to Mead Stream, the magnitude of CIEs during lowermost EECO does not covary to thicknesses and frequencies of marl beds through the measured section.
-Magnitudes, however, are generally lower than during the PETM (2.5‰) or H-1/ETM-2 (1.0‰) events, ranging between 0.2 and 0.8‰.
+[39] Similar to Mead Stream, the magnitude of CIEs during lowermost EECO does not co-vary to thicknesses and frequencies of marl beds through the measured section.
+Magnitudes, however, are generally lower than during the PETM (-2.5‰) or H-1/ETM-2 (-1.0‰) events, ranging between -0.2 and -0.8‰.
 The lithologic expressions of CIEs vary, particularly with respect to the marl lithotype.
-Since EECO is warm, following a long-lived warming and associated 13C drop from 58-53 Ma (Zachos et al. 2008; Zachos et al., 2010; Slotnick et al., 2012), more marl should comprise the sequence relative to limestone but likely with more irregularity compared to the interval leading up to EECO.
-This assumes the flux of terrigenous sediment should increase as does absolute temperature.
+Since the EECO is warm, following a long-lived warming and associated 13C drop from 58 to 53 Ma (Zachos et al. 2008; Zachos et al., 2010; Slotnick et al., 2012), more marl should comprise the sequence relative to limestone but likely with more irregularity compared to the interval leading up to the EECO.
+This assumes the flux of terrigenous sediment should increase along with absolute temperature.
 Thus, the lack of variance between 13C and marl during lowermost EECO is not too surprising.
-The lower magnitude CIEs in EECO reflect a net transfer of 13C-depleted CO2 from an organic “capacitor” to the exogenic carbon cycle (Dickens, 2011), damping the excursion for every short-term input of 13C-depleted CO2 and associated environmental perturbation.
+The lower magnitude CIEs during the EECO reflect a net transfer of 13C-depleted CO2 from an organic “capacitor” to the exogenic carbon cycle (Dickens, 2011), damping the excursion for every short-term input of 13C-depleted CO2 and associated environmental perturbation.
 If the record could be extended through older strata, then a comparison to the local expression of pre-EECO sedimentation could be done.